 I Kill Monsters - Chapter 1

 Thankfully, I don't do this alone.
 My older brother also hunts monsters with me.
 He's Mikkel and I'm Szandor.
-We're the Nowak brothers.
-We kill monsters.
-And we're actually damn good at it.
+We're the Nowak Brothers.
+We kill monsters - and guess what?
+We're actually pretty damn good at it.

 We don't work for a shadowy government agency with deep pockets and even deeper secrets.
-We're not associated with the police.
-We don't have any security clearance.
+We're not associated with a weirdness-friendly police department.
+We don't have a security clearance.
 We're not backed by a major corporation with an interest in hidden creatures.
 We're not millionaire playboys with a dark need for justice.
 We don't have super powers, we're not from a family lineage of monster hunters, and we haven't been bestowed with any supernatural gifts... that we know of.
-We're just two guys who grew up on the poor side of town and run a website for people who need help.
+We're just two guys who grew up on the poor side of town that run a website for people who need help.

 I'll admit we did so reluctantly.

 Even though we were well-versed in all the nuances and vague reports of monster investigation so that a "serpent" shouldn't have sounded fake to us, we had concerns with what we were being told.
 We knew Mrs. Ferguson from the old neighborhood - our mom used to talk with her when we walked by - so we didn't think she was a liar or pulling a prank.
 Still, we had questions.
 First off, she was like 80 million years old, so what the hell was she doing on the internet?
-I was impressed that her message wasn't in all caps.
+Frankly, I was impressed that her emails weren't written in ALL CAPS.
 Second, a serpent in her apartment?
 How was she finding time to read our website?
-Why isn't she, say, running in terror or just dead?
+Why wasn't she, say, running in terror or just dead?
 I'm not going to just relax and hangout when there's a hostile reptile lurking in the sheets.
 If the monster ruled the bathroom, how was she pooping?

 Ultimately, we half-assed this one.
 We didn't go in guns blazing or even taking it seriously.
 I went to check on Mrs. Ferguson alone.
 It ended up me because I was the unlucky one.
 Mikkel tried to tap out first by claiming he had plans with Vanessa.
-I didn't have a hot date of my own to counter it, but that's not how we work.
+While I didn't have a hot date of my own to counter it, that's not how we work.
 I demanded a coin toss for who was going.
 I still lost.
 So while Mikkel romanced his flavor of the month, I was stuck visiting the Widow Ferguson.

 Of course you're wondering why we were bothering - excuse me, why I was bothering.
 There were a few reasons.
-We've known Mrs. Ferguson since we were kids, so we weren't about to blow her off despite her strange account.
-And we take all reports from the old neighborhood seriously - that's our main place for pro-bono work.
-But beyond all that, we had been getting odd reports from her block.
+We've known Mrs. Ferguson since we were kids, so we weren't about to blow her off.
+We take all reports from the old neighborhood seriously - that's our main place for pro-bono work.
+But beyond sheer neighborhood loyalty, we had been getting odd reports from her block.
 Nothing huge, but a bunch of little things.
-A husband had gotten bitten by something no one had a good look at, an indoor cat was missing from a locked apartment, strange sounds were heard in the walls, and dogs were growling at the trash bins in the alley.
+A husband had gotten bitten in his kitchen by something no one had a good look at, an indoor cat was missing from a locked apartment, strange sounds were heard in the walls, and my personal favorite, dogs were growling at the trash bins in the alley.
 Individually, it all sounded like crap, but put them together and it seemed a little suspicious.
-We had actually gone to check it out once already, but we had found nothing conclusive and nobody had gotten a good look at whatever it was.
+We had actually gone to check out her building once already, but we had found nothing conclusive and we discovered nobody had gotten a look at whatever it was.
 We had kept the investigation open (i.e. we shrugged but didn't throw out an envelope we had scribbled a few notes on), but had no new leads before Mrs. Ferguson.

 I showed up at the Widow Ferguson's apartment dressed for hunting.
-I was wearing thick boots, jeans, and a canvas jacket.
+I was wearing combat boots, jeans, and a canvas jacket.
 I didn't bring my entire kit.
 I didn't think she needed me showing up with my full arsenal until there was a problem.
 I'd probably just scare her or she'd lecture me on how a proper young man should act.
 I carried only a sheathed machete on my belt and a short length of heavy metal pipe I liked to hit things with.
 I wanted to be respectful to Mrs. Ferguson - I had even cleaned most of the dirt off my boots before showing up.

-When she opened the door, I expected her to launch into some sort of old person nostalgia banter like, "Oh, look at you!
+When she opened the door, I expected her to launch into some sort of old person nostalgia banter like, "Oh, look at you, Szandor Nowak!
 I remember when you were so small that your mother needed to carry you up stairs, and look at you now, gutting malicious creatures with a machete and curb stomping zombie brains!"
 But there was none of that.
 This wasn't the same woman I had seen in happier circumstances.
 Her eyes were haunted and her jaw was tight.
 She was afraid.
 It's the type of look that makes you start taking everything very seriously.

 The apartment was the size of a postage stamp, and not like a fancy Forever Stamp or the commemorative ones, I mean the old tiny ones with the frayed edges.
 I had grown up in a small apartment, but this one was somehow tinier due to all the furniture stuffed into it, probably collected over many years.
 Or maybe not that many years, since the way it was decorated it seemed like it was in a stasis bubble.
 Somehow this apartment had frozen in the 1970s and had never progressed.
-The shag carpet, the corduroy couch and the peeling avocado green wallpaper all gave me a sense of vertigo, like déjà vu for a decade I wasn't even alive for.
+The shag carpet, the corduroy couch, and the peeling avocado green wallpaper all gave me a sense of vertigo, like déjà vu for a decade I wasn't even alive for.

 She half-heartedly suggested making me tea, but I shook my head.
-"Mrs. Ferguson, tell me about the serpent."
+Business first, tea never.
+"Mrs. Ferguson, just tell me about the serpent."
 Serpent was the word she had used.
 I doubted it was actually a serpent, but I wanted her to open up, not feel like I was telling her she was wrong.
 She was already probably having second thoughts.

-Sighing heavily, she practically collapsed into an armchair.
-A gray longhair cat instantly jumped into her lap and began rubbing up against her hand.
+Sighing heavily, Mrs. Ferguson practically collapsed into an armchair.
+A gray longhair cat instantly materialized and jumped into her lap, rubbing up against her hand.

-"I don't know what to do," she said, starting a speech I had heard too many times.
+"I don't know what to do," she began, starting a speech I had heard too many times.
 "It's a crazy thing.
-I mean, who would have believed -" If I didn't stop her, she'd go on with this.
+I mean, who would have believed that there actually are-" If I didn't stop her, she'd go on with this.
 People feel uncomfortable admitting they think they encountered a creature science doesn't acknowledge.
 So they have a long preamble of how they're not crazy or delusional, how they're not the sort of people to believe in these things, and that they've always been upright, logical, tax-paying citizens up until this moment, but they did see something.
-As much as I had affection for this little old woman, listening to it again after she contacted us on our very explicit website would make my skin crawl and my blood pressure spike.
+As much as I had some affection for this little old woman, listening to this tired speech again after she contacted us on our very explicit Yes Monsters Exist website would dull my mind and make my blood pressure spike.

-"Mrs. Ferguson," I said, "with all due respect, I've seen monsters before, you knew that already.
+"Mrs. Ferguson," I began firmly, "with all due respect, I've seen monsters before - you knew that already.
 You don't need to convince me.
-You don't need to convince me you're not crazy, nor do you need to convince yourself.
+You don't need to justify to me that you're not crazy, nor do you need to convince yourself.
 You clearly believe it enough to have contacted me."

 She sighed again, but nodded her head.
 I think a weight lifted from her, though she stared off at the walls, not at me.